-Hanoi, the capital city of Vietnam, is captivating for many reasons but what defines the soul of this city is its street life.
+Hanoi, the capital city of Vietnam, a must-visit destination in Vietnam trip of every traveler, is captivating for many reasons but what defines the soul of this city is its street life.
 Spending at least two days talking on leisure walks to see the local life or watching history go by slowly from a quiet cafe helps you understand Hanoi better.
-Behind hustle and bustle of life, Hanoi somehow remains peaceful corners reviving old memories.
+Behind hustle and bustle of life, Hanoi somehow remains a peaceful corner reviving old memories.

 A typical colonial building with saffron yellow walls and green windows.